lemming52/advent2021/README.md

 My set of solutions for [Advent of Code 2021](https://adventofcode.com/2021), written in Golang because I'm _lazy_.

+> ...did you know crab submarines come with colored lights?

 ## Running

 My inputs from the challenges are all stored in the `inputs` directory, and at the time of writing these files are effectively hardcoded into the running.